ShiQiu0419/GBNet/README.md

 ## Paper and Citation
 The paper can be downloaded from [arXiv](https://arxiv.org/abs/1911.12885) and [IEEE early access](https://ieeexplore.ieee.org/document/9410405).
-If you find our paper is helpful or use the code of this repo, please cite:
+If you find our paper/code is useful, please cite:

         @article{qiu2021geometric,
             title={Geometric Back-projection Network for Point Cloud Classification},